Dr. Chud

-David Calabrese, known professionally as Dr. Chud, is an American horror punk drummer best known for his work with the Misfits.
+David Calabrese (born April 4, 1964), known professionally as Dr. Chud, is an American horror punk drummer, songwriter, and producer, best known for his work with the Misfits during their 1995–2000 resurrection era.
 He has also been a member of Graves, Gorgeous Frankenstein, Doyle and Blitzkid, and fronts his own solo project Dr. Chud's X-Ward.

-Early life
+Early life and education

-Dr. Chud attended Lodi High School together with Doyle Wolfgang von Frankenstein, Eerie Von and Steve Zing.
+David Calabrese was born on April 4, 1964, and raised in Lodi, New Jersey.
+He began playing drums in sixth grade and performed in local bands by eighth grade.
+During high school, he studied under Les DeMerle, Sonny Igoe, and Dennis DeLucia.
+He attended Lodi High School together with Doyle Wolfgang von Frankenstein, Eerie Von and Steve Zing, all graduating on the same day in 1982.
 As a teenager, he was a fan of Blondie, Aerosmith, Queen and Led Zeppelin.

+In 1983, he joined Drum Corps International (DCI) as a member of the Bayonne Bridgemen, participating in the 1984 DCI Championships.

+The stage name Dr. Chud is derived from the 1984 cult horror film C.H.U.D.
+In the film, the title is an acronym for Cannibalistic Humanoid Underground Dwellers.
+According to his official biography, Dr. Chud reinterpreted the acronym as Cannibalistic Humanoid Underground Drummer, adapting the phrase to reflect his role as a drummer and the dark humor commonly associated with the horror punk genre.